 For as long as history has been recorded, and probably much longer, human culture has been a work in progress.
 We beg and borrow and mix and match.
 We live on the creative edge of chaos.
 Adopt Solstice as your holiday of choice, or Festivus, if you like.
 Or create your own tradition.
 But don’t be afraid to claim the Christmas customs that are dear to you, and then shape them as fits, and then hand them down, newly polished, to your children.
 That is part of what it means to be human.

 Valerie Tarico is a psychologist and writer in Seattle, Washington.
 She is the author of Trusting Doubt: A Former Evangelical Looks at Old Beliefs in a New Light and Deas and Other Imaginings, and the founder of www.WisdomCommons.org.
-Her articles can be found at Awaypoint.Wordpress.com.
+Subscribe to her articles at Awaypoint.Wordpress.com.